aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/fontsmanager/add_embedded_font/_index.md

 ## add_embedded_font {#ifontdata-asposeslidesexportembedfontcharacters}
 Adds the embedded font
             Keep in mind when copying any fonts that most fonts are copyrighted.
-First locate the license of a font before hand and verify they can be freely transferred to another machine.An ArgumentException can be thrown if font data is null or this font is already embedded
+First locate the license of a font before hand and verify they can be freely transferred to another machine.An ArgumentException can be thrown if font data is None or this font is already embedded

 ```python